offchan42/machine-learning-curriculum/README.md

 * https://github.com/activeloopai/Hub Fastest dataset optimization and management for machine and deep learning.
 Stream data real-time & version-control it.
 * https://github.com/determined-ai/yogadl Better approach to data loading for Deep Learning.
 API-transparent caching to disk, GCS, or S3.
+* https://github.com/google/ml_collections ML Collections is a library of Python Collections designed for ML use cases.
+It contains ConfigDict, a "dict-like" data structures with dot access to nested elements.
+It is supposed to be used as a main way of expressing configurations of experiments and models.

 ### Data Wrangling